-Furigana are very comfortable when you have too look up unknown words but if you already have a decent Kanji and vocabulary knowledge, it can be a quite rewarding experience to try some simple manga which don’t have Kanji readings for every word.
-It’s agreat feeling when you’re just starting out and quickly notice that you can actually read some “real” Japanese.
+Furigana are very comfortable when you have to look up unknown words but if you already have a decent Kanji and vocabulary knowledge, it can be a quite rewarding experience to try some simple manga that don’t have Kanji readings for every word.
+It’s a great feeling when you’re just starting out and quickly notice that you can read some “real” Japanese.
 Real, because you won’t encounter too many Furigana when you’re in Japan.
 Difficult, unusual Kanji will still have Furigana above because even Japanese people don’t know the correct reading for every Kanji.

 If you’re just starting with reading manga in Japanese to practice your language skills and to pick up some vocabulary, you should start with the first two parts of my series.

 If you don’t know where to pick up Japanese manga and books check my guide.